 To start a new session in a separate tab, click on the toolbar.

 To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.

 The Terminal saves tabs and sessions when you close the database or DataGrip.
 It preserves tab names, the current working directory, and even the shell history.

-To close a tab, click on the Terminal toolbar or right-click the tab and select Close Tab from the context menu.
+To close a tab, click on the Terminal toolbar.

-To rename a tab, right-click the tab and select Rename Session from the context menu.
+Right-click the tab and select Rename Session from the context menu.

 Search in terminal